 The College takes a proactive stance to raise awareness about bullying.
-This is done through a range of strategies including, assemblies, Flexible Learning Days, peer mentoring and staff presence and visibility during lessons change over, break, lunch time and after College.
+This is done through a range of strategies including, assemblies, Flexible Learning Days and Values lessons, peer mentoring and staff presence and visibility during lessons change over, break, lunch time and after College.